LVN to RN Bridge Program

 U.S. BUREAU OF LABOR STATISTICS

-The LVN-RN Program is a 15-month program that accepts new students in the Spring and Fall semesters.
+The LVN-RN Program meets in the Spring and Fall over 3 semesters.

-Nursing Students requesting to transfer and are in good standing with their current Nursing Program will only be considered if they meet the application requirements and understand they must start at the beginning of the LVN-RN Program.
+Nursing Students requesting to transfer and are in good standing with their current Nursing Program and have not failed any nursing courses, will only be considered if they meet the application requirements and understand they must start at the beginning of the LVN-RN Program.

 • The applicant must apply and be accepted as a student at Collin College before applying to the LVN-RN Program.